American Combat Veterans Need You

 One wife talked about being strangled in the middle of the night by her husband.

 Less than 40% of veterans with PTSD will seek help.
-Many who suffer from combat trauma are reluctant to seek help from military channels because of how it could affect their records.
+Many who suffer from combat trauma are reluctant to seek for help from military channels because of how it could affect their records.
 Questions of mental illness could disqualify them from leadership and/or desirable assignments.

 God cares deeply for these wounded soldiers.
 You can be a bridge connecting veterans to God, the ultimate Healer.
 Many times healing begins when a veteran discovers they are not forgotten by America's citizens or by God.

 Veterans of all ages suffer from combat trauma.
 In every community, there are men and women who will never forget the nightmare of war.

 Visit Cru Military's website for PTSD to learn how you and your church can get involved.

 The Bridges to Healing Ministry does not require experience or a degree in counseling.
 It is designed to be used by everyday men and women who are willing to show they care.